citp/privacy-policy-historical/c/cy/cyb/cybercafepro.com.md

-> *The following text is extracted and transformed from the cybercafepro.com privacy policy that was archived on 2015-05-08.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20150508033604id_/http%3A//www.cybercafepro.com/privacy.php) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the cybercafepro.com privacy policy that was archived on 2015-11-07.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20151107042229id_/http%3A//www.cybercafepro.com/privacy.php) for the most accurate reproduction.*

-# CyberCafePro Privacy
+# Privacy - CyberCafePro

 **What information do we collect?**

 We collect information from you when you register on our site.

 When ordering or registering on our site, as appropriate, you may be asked to enter your: name or e-mail address.
 You may, however, visit our site anonymously.

-Google, as a third party vendor, uses cookies to serve ads on your site.
-Google's use of the DART cookie enables it to serve ads to your users based on their visit to your sites and other sites on the Internet.
-Users may opt out of the use of the DART cookie by visiting the Google ad and content network privacy policy..

 **What do we use your information for?**